 A seat can look fine after a collision and still need to go.
 Some manufacturers say replace it after any crash.
 Others draw narrower lines.
 Either way, the answer should come from the seat manual and the manufacturer, not from a quick look in the driveway.

-Right after a crash, hold on to these: photos of the seat, the labels, and the car interior around it.
-The seat’s model number and manufacture date.
-Medical records if your child needed care afterward.
+Right after a crash, hold on to photos of the seat, the labels, and the car interior around it.
+Save the model number and manufacture date.
+Keep medical records if your child needed care afterward.
+Families dealing with a crash where a child was restrained should also review their rights after a New Jersey vehicle accident, since what you document in the first few days can follow the case for months.

 Common Questions About NJ Car Seat Laws